 - Excercises, adjustments, composition work, practice.

 I am presently passing from the sketch-state and construction work to beginning the first tryouts.
 Before starting to construct, I had to first make some important decisions about it.
 Would I construct the harp as a functional replica in which the full tension of the strings with me hanging in them will be possible to realize?
 I quickly decided that this is very impractical, in favor of the second idea: the tension has to be taken by a solid construction that will be a framework around the shape of the harp, which might be more of a theatre prop – or even a projection! – than the actual instrument.
 It seems a stable frame of house building scaffolding should be the basis of the instrument.
 I have to find materials for that, that I can build up and down whenever needed.

 The most complicated area of experimentation is the actual hanging of my body in the strings.
 It goes without saying (to me anyway!) that I will not stick strings through my body.
 (That reminds me of a fascinated audience member at the 1996 Sound Symposium 8 who asked, after I tried to explain how the Stringed Stirrups work, with me “hanging in the strings”, –“Doesn’t it hurt?!”)
 Well, some people might like that idea, but I’m not particularly masochistic.
 I sketched where the strings should attach to me from above and from below, to make the impression that they go through me, and to also be free enough to make sound out of.
-I’ll scan the sketch in better quality soon, but This is the present working model – practical experiments will soon show how to make it so that I don’t loose my ability to breathe or that it stops the blood flow.
+This is the present working model – practical experiments will soon show how to make it so that I don’t loose my ability to breathe or that it stops the blood flow.
 I should also have some mobility to change the tension between the strings as well as changing the tension in my body so I can keep going and release pressure from different parts from time to time.